 Life Without Barriers is a not for profit organisation that’s committed to providing a supportive and safe environment for people living with a disability or with a mental health issue, children and young people and other vulnerable persons.
-Contact: Jane Longbottom.
+Contact: Sue Thomas.

 Act for Kids mission is to prevent and treat child abuse and neglect, with a visions for all kids to have a safe and happy childhood, free from abuse and neglect.
-Services include intensive therapy, support for vulnerable families at risk, special workshops to empower kids to speak out and safe houses in remote Indigenous communities.
-Contact: Kathy Moar.
+Services in Adelaide include Integrated Therapy Service (multidisciplinary therapy for children and families), support for vulnerable families, and special workshops to empower kids to speak out and stay safe.
+Contact: Jenny Suter

 Lutheran Community Care provides community services on behalf of the Lutheran Church in South Australia and Northern Territory.
 We support communities through responding to the needs of individuals and families, community development, learning opportunities, accommodation and support.
 Much of our work aims to address poverty and injustice so that those in need are empowered to achieve their full potential.

 Our services are based on respect, integrity and compassion.
 We work with communities to develop efficient and effective ways to respond to individuals and families in need.
 We embrace all people regardless of language, culture, ethnicity or religion.
-Contact Susan Lane.
+Contact Andrea Konigsmann

 Connecting Foster Carers SA is the peak bodyfor foster, relative and kinship carers.
 CFC-SA supports carers and exchange the latest information on training and accreditation, foster carer’s rights, good practices, peer support and advocacy, financial conditions and representing carers in policy development.
 Contact: Jo Jarvis.